Tuesday, July 5, 2016

 Jehovah was not amused.

-Bill K. Underwood is a columnist and author of several books, available via this link at Amazon.com.You can help support this site by purchasing a book.
+Bill K. Underwood is a columnist and author of several books, available via this link at Amazon.com.You can help support this site by purchasing one of his books.

 No comments: